EU pushes mediation rather than sanctions against Russia

 Instead, German Chancellor Angela Merkel, who spoke by telephone to Putin late on Sunday, is pushing for high-level mediation and a "fact-finding" mission to Ukraine, possibly led by the Vienna-based Organization for Security and Cooperation in Europe, currently chaired by Switzerland.

-By contrast, U.S. Secretary of State John Kerry threatened visa bans, asset freezes and trade restrictions against Russia, which he accused of "19th century" behaviour in Ukraine.
+By contrast, U.S. Secretary of State John Kerry threatened visa bans, asset freezes and trade restrictions against Russia, which he accused of "19th century" behavior in Ukraine.

 "American businesses may well want to start thinking twice about whether they want to do business with a country that behaves like this," Kerry said on Sunday.